rust-lang/rust/doc/tutorial.md

 under `src/etc/kate`.

-There is ctags support via `src/etc/ctags.rust`, but many other tools and editors are not provided for yet.
+There is ctags support via `src/etc/ctags.rust`, but many other tools and editors are not yet supported.
 If you end up writing a Rust mode for your favorite editor, let us know so that we can link to it.

 [sublime]: http://github.com/dbp/sublime-rust